What is Social Trading?

 There are three types of trading that are often used interchangeably with social trading.
 While these are similar, they have key points that differentiate them:

-Mirror trading: Using automation, it consists of replicating a strategy used by another trader on the same broker platform.
+Using automation, this consists of replicating a strategy used by another trader on the same broker platform.

 How Does it Work?